hashicorp/terraform-provider-vsphere/website/docs/r/vnic.html.markdown

 terraform import vsphere_vnic.v1 host-123_vmk2
 ```

-The above would import the the vnic `vmk2` from host with ID `host-123`.
+The above would import the vnic `vmk2` from host with ID `host-123`.